-Many people with epilepsy have children and a normal family life.
 Having epilepsy doesn't usually make it harder for a woman to get pregnant.
 However, anxieties around having epilepsy, taking medication, and the possibility of seizures can all affect how you may feel about starting a family.

-Certain anti-seizure medications (ASMs) may reduce the production of sperm for some men, which could lower a man's fertility.
+Certain ASMs may reduce the production of sperm for some men, which could lower a man's fertility.

-Reduced sperm production and PCOS (see page 5) are treatable but they can make becoming pregnant more difficult.
+Reduced sperm production and Polycystic Ovary Syndrome (PCOS) can make becoming pregnant more difficult, but they are treatable.